Dennis and Gnasher (1996 TV series): Episodes

 During the series' credits, the guest stars were always at the top before the regular cast.

 Series 1 (1996)

+This series is animated in cel animation.

 Series 2 (1998)

 For this series, the animation team switched from traditional cel-animation to digital ink-and-paint, making the motions appear much smoother.

 Revival series

 A new television series has now been produced.
 The new series features the return of Dennis, Gnasher, Mum, Dad, Curly and Pie-Face and also features the introduction of Dennis' little sister Bea.
 The production shots also showed Dennis' treehouse with a more menacing design.
 Screenshots and an episode can be found at the production company Red Kite Animation's website.

 The show used to be shown at 4.00 pm from Monday-Friday on CBBC.

 Release

 Broadcast

-The series initially aired on BBC and CBBC, with the latter channel airing it until 2009 when it was replaced with a revival series, it also later started airing on TCC and Fox Kids.
-In the US, the series aired on Sprout from 2005-2006, it was removed due to the channel wanting to focus more on preschool programming.
+The series initially aired on BBC One and CBBC, with the latter channel airing it until 2009 when it was replaced with a revival series, it also later started airing on TCC and Fox Kids.
+In the US, the series aired on Sprout from 2005–2006, when it was removed following the channel's desire to focus more on preschool programming.
 Internationally, it aired on RTL 7 in Poland, NCRV and NPO Zappelin in the Netherlands, Super RTL in Germany, Italia 1 in Italy, and SBT in Brazil.